apocalyptech/ft-explorer/README.md

 So, enter this app!
 It takes the FilterTool pre-dumped data and presents it in a tree, like UE Explorer would do.

+BLCMM (FilterTool's successor) does include tree-based browsing of data, and makes this little app somewhat redundant, though it does break up the data into categories and doesn't provide the total top-down tree view that this app does.

 Requirements
 ------------